snigdhasambitak/go-http-cache/README.md

 # go-http-cache
-Create a simple website cache mechanism using golang
+Create a simple calculator and try to render the page from a cache the 2nd time a user tries to load